Skip to main content

 When we call dispatch(addNewPost()), the async thunk returns a Promise from dispatch.
 We can await that promise here to know when the thunk has finished its request.
 But, we don't yet know if that request succeeded or failed.

 createAsyncThunk handles any errors internally, so that we don't see any messages about "rejected Promises" in our logs.
 It then returns the final action it dispatched: either the fulfilled action if it succeeded, or the rejected action if it failed.
+That means that await dispatch(someAsyncThunk()) always "succeeds", and the result is the action object itself.

 However, it's common to want to write logic that looks at the success or failure of the actual request that was made.
 Redux Toolkit adds a .unwrap() function to the returned Promise, which will return a new Promise that either has the actual action.payload value from a fulfilled action, or throws an error if it's the rejected action.
 This lets us handle success and failure in the component using normal try/catch logic.
 So, we'll clear out the input fields to reset the form if the post was successfully created, and log the error to the console if it failed.